 The National Minimum Wage Act was introduced to guard against ‘slave’ wages.
 Several Employment Tribunals over the last 5 years have tackled the sleep-in issue.
 For the scholars amongst you the most important of these judgements was that of Whittlestone V BJP homecare in 2013, and of course Mencap’s own battle, backed by UNISON, in Tomlinson-Blake V Royal Mencap (2017), which they have lost twice now.
 Mencap are to attempt to reverse this decision once more by going to the Court of Appeal, in the Spring of 2018.
 Mencap claims that the Government is responsible for this ‘crisis’ is disingenuous at best, and downright lies at its worst, as it was not the Government whom ignored the judgements from numerous Employment Tribunals.
 If the scholars amongst you wish to look further back in time, you could perhaps read the ECJ judgement from Kier V Jaegar in 2003.

 Mencap assert their reason for going to the Court of Appeal is to ‘seek clarity’, whatever that means, and that they ‘want to repay’ their workers.
 Nothing could be further from the truth.
-A Local Government Association Briefing dated 3rd August 2017 belies the real reason: to have sleep-ins exempted from NMW Regulations, a return to £3/hour and to have their arrears cancelled.
+A Learning Disability Voices publication, Crisis in Care published in May 2017 belies the real reason: to have sleep-ins exempted from NMW Regulations, a return to £3/hour, to have their arrears cancelled and all related fines commuted.

 Mencap’s mantra that ‘advice has changed’ if I’m to be generous is technically correct.
 However, what they are implying to an uninformed reader is that the Law has changed, which is factually incorrect.
 The ‘advice’ they refer to is from a DBEIS website; yes, you read that correctly, a website.
 Most people consult a lawyer when they want legal advice, but not Mencap.
 Most organisations of Mencap’s size also employ a sizable and professional Human Resources Department, whom are specifically trained in Employment Law, and regulated by a professional body such as the Chartered Institute of Personnel.
 Mencap have a HR team and very expensive Lawyers.
 I would challenge them to reveal how much they have paid in legal fees over the past 5 years but I’d be astounded if I got a reply.
 Even a high school student could tell Mencap that ignorance of the Law is not a valid defence in Britain.
 Contrary to Mencap assertions HMRC who are part of the British government and responsible for the enforcing the NMW regulations have been protecting the care industry for many years.